autoplot/documentation/javadoc/org/das2/qds/OperationsProcessor.md

+# org.das2.qds.OperationsProcessor

-# org.das2.qds.OperationsProcessorExtract the sprocess from DataSetOps.
+Extract the sprocess from DataSetOps.

-OperationsProcessor( )
+# OperationsProcessor( )

 ***